- Essential Nutrients Provided By Fruits

 - The delicious and edible raspberries are full of nutrients.

-- Red raspberries, especially the leaf extract, help ease labor pain due to its uterine stimulator and relaxant properties (28).
+- Red raspberries, especially the leaf extract, help ease labor pain due to its uterine stimulating actions and relaxant properties (27).

 - The high amount of folate prevents the risk of neural tube defects in babies.